 Qualifications to work in the Netherlands

 Your chance of finding work in the Netherlands is greater if you hold at least a Bachelor’s degree.
-To find out whether your qualification is recognized or your profession regulated in the Netherlands, see the Nuffic website (the organization for international co-operation in education).
+To find out whether your qualification is recognized or your profession is regulated in the Netherlands, visit Nuffic (the organization for international cooperation in education).

 Tax and social security numbers in the Netherlands

-On Expatica jobs you can find a constantly changing selection of jobs, both English-speaking and multi-language, in sales, IT and other industries in Amsterdam, other major Dutch cities and elsewhere across the Netherlands.
+On the Expatica job board, you can find a constantly changing selection of English-speaking and multi-language vacancies.
+Job opportunities include sales, IT, and other industries in Amsterdam, Rotterdam, The Hague, and other major cities in the Netherlands.

-If you’re from the EU, EEA or Switzerland, you can search for jobs in the Netherlands on the EURES (European Employment Services) website.
-EURES is a job portal network maintained by the European Commission which is designed to facilitate free movement within the EEA.
+If you’re from the EU/EFTA region, you can find jobs in the Netherlands on the EURES (European Employment Services) website.
+EURES is a job portal network maintained by the European Commission and is designed to facilitate free movement within the EU.

 Job websites of agencies for speakers of English and other languages:

 - Aquent – web design, strategy, and content

 - Darwin Recruitment – IT and telecoms